BillJr99/Ursinus-CS173/_pages/syllabus.md

 <!--As part of embracing the process of debugging, we will be creating a ["debugging table"](#debugging) throughout the course, in which students catalog particular error messages that arise for different types of mistakes.-->

 Inevitably, you will fall into this trap.
 So don't beat yourself up too much when you do...but do listen to the advice!
+When you track down a bug, read each line of code one-line-at-a-time, and ask yourself what that line of code does.
+Write down the variable values on paper, or better yet, use a step debugger to keep track as you work through your code.
+If you have a runtime error that causes your program to quit, look at the error text, called a Stack Trace, which will tell you what line of code caused your program to fail.

 ## Homework